1995parham-learning/1995parham-learning.github.io/content/Cloud/Karpenter.md

 ---

 Karpenter is designed to run on a node in your Kubernetes cluster.
 As part of the installation process, you need _credentials from the underlying cloud provider_ to allow nodes to be started up and added to the cluster as they are needed.

+==Karpenter’s job is to add nodes to handle unschedulable pods, schedule pods on those nodes, and remove the nodes when they are not needed. ==